Aditya-Bangari/Aditya-Bangari.github.io/README.md

 # Aditya-Bangari.github.io
-This is online resume made by me using HTML,CSS,JS AND BOOTSTRAP.
+This is my by me using HTML,CSS,JS,Bootstrap and lil bit of jQuery.